Spain’s power supply is almost fully restored after one of Europe’s most severe blackouts

 Officials did not say what caused the blackout, the second such serious European power outage in as many months after a fire at Heathrow Airport shut down Britain’s busiest travel hub on March 20.

 They said there was little precedent for this kind of widespread electric failure across all of the Iberian Peninsula, with a combined population of some 60 million.
-Across the Mediterranean Sea, Spain’s Canary Islands, Balearic Islands and the territories of Ceuta and Melilla were spared.
+Across the Mediterranean Sea, Spain’s Balearic Islands and the territories of Ceuta and Melilla were spared.
+The Canary Islands off the northwest coast of Africa were also spared.

-“We have never had a complete collapse of the system,” Prime Minister Sánchez said, explaining how Spain’s power grid lost 15 gigawatts, the equivalent of 60% of its national demand, in just five seconds.
+“We have never had a complete collapse of the system,” Sánchez said, explaining how Spain’s power grid lost 15 gigawatts, the equivalent of 60% of its national demand, in just five seconds.

 In his televised address late Monday, Sánchez said that authorities were still investigating what happened.
 Portugal’s National Cybersecurity Center threw cold water on feverish speculation about foul play, saying there was no sign that the outage resulted from a cyber attack.